-This is ideal for children aged three to six years old.
-Get the children to find a soft toy that will be their Breathing Buddy.
-Ask them to find a space to lay down on the floor.
-They can now place their soft toy on their belly.
+Ask the students to find a space to lay down on the floor.
+Then ask them to place their hands on their belly.
 Say to your students:

-'As you breath in and out, watch the rise and fall of your breathing buddy on your belly.
-If your mind wanders off, just return your focus to your breathing buddy going up and down.'
+'As you breath in and out, watch the rise and fall of your hands on your belly.
+If your mind wanders off, just return your focus to your hands going up and down.'